petershin/liferay-learn/docs/dxp/latest/en/headless-delivery/consuming-apis/data-migration-center.md

    ![With site-scoped object definitions, export object entries from a specific scope.](./data-migration-center/images/06.png)

--  {bdg-secondary}`Liferay DXP 2024.Q1+/Portal 7.4 GA112+` You can select CSV as the Export File Format.
+-  {bdg-secondary}`Liferay DXP 2024.Q1+/Portal 7.4 GA112+` You can select comma-separated values (CSV) files as the Export File Format.

    The header is always included in the generated CSV file.